usagov/usagov-2021/cypress/README.md

 ### CSS Assertions
 Most visual validation can and should be done with screenshot comparisons, but CSS validation comes in handy when visual testing fails.

+Cypress can't detect state changes after events, so we use a plug in to check things like hover state.

+Example:
+    ```
+        // Css check for hover state
+        cy.wrap(el)
+            .realHover()
+            .should('have.css', 'background-color', 'rgb(204, 236, 242)')
+    ```

 To learn more about firing native system events in Cypress visit the [cypress-real-events](https://github.com/dmtrKovalenko/cypress-real-events).

 ### Functional Testing